Alger Hiss: Career

-During the era of President Franklin Delano Roosevelt's New Deal, Hiss became a government attorney.
-In 1933, he served briefly at the Justice Department and then became a temporary assistant on the Senate's Nye Committee, investigating cost overruns and alleged profiteering by military contractors during World War I. During this period, Hiss was also a member of the liberal legal team headed by Jerome Frank that defended the Agricultural Adjustment Administration (AAA) against challenges to its legitimacy.
+During the era of President Franklin D. Roosevelt's New Deal, Hiss became a government attorney.
+In 1933, he served briefly at the Justice Department and then became a temporary assistant on the Senate's Nye Committee, investigating cost overruns and alleged profiteering by military contractors during World War I. During this period, Hiss was also a member of the liberal legal team headed by Jerome Frank that defended the Agricultural Adjustment Administration (AAA) against challenges to its legitimacy, though his primary role was writing contracts.
 Because of intense opposition from agribusiness in Arkansas, Frank and his left-wing assistants, who included future labor lawyer Lee Pressman, were fired in 1935 in what came to be known as "the purge of liberals."
 Hiss was not fired, but allegations that during this period he was connected with radicals on the Agriculture Department's legal team were to be the source of future controversy.

-In the meantime, Hiss also served initially as "investigator" and then "legal assistant" (counsel) to the Nye Committee from July 1934 to August 1935.
-He "badgered" DuPont officials and questioned and cross-examined Bernard Baruch on March 29, 1935.
+In the meantime, Hiss also served initially as investigator and then legal assistant (counsel) to the Nye Committee from July 1934 to August 1935.
+In early 1935, the committee investigated the financial records of the DuPont company.
+Counsel Alger Hiss and Senator Nye aggressively questioned Bernard Baruch and other DuPont executives about their international cartel agreements, lobbying efforts, and the morality of wartime arms manufacturing, revealing they had generated enormous wealth.
 In 1947, Baruch and Hiss both attended the burial of Nicholas Murray Butler.
 In 1988, he called Baruch a "vain and overrated Polonius much given to trite pronouncements about the nation."

-In 1936, Alger Hiss and his younger brother Donald Hiss began working under Cordell Hull in the State Department.
+In May 1936, Alger Hiss and his younger brother Donald Hiss began working under Cordell Hull in the State Department.
 Alger was an assistant to Assistant Secretary of State Francis B. Sayre (son-in-law of Woodrow Wilson) and then special assistant to the director of the Office of Far Eastern Affairs.
 From 1939 to 1944, Hiss was an assistant to Stanley Hornbeck, a special adviser to Cordell Hull on Far Eastern affairs.

 In 1944, Hiss was named Director of the Office of Special Political Affairs, a policy-making entity devoted to planning for post-war international organizations.
 Hiss served as executive secretary of the Dumbarton Oaks Conference, which drew up plans for the future United Nations.
 In November 1944, Hull, who had led the United Nations project, retired as Secretary of State due to poor health and was succeeded by Undersecretary of State Edward Stettinius.